steveng57/kramdown-ial-vscode/README.md

 - Publishing will fail if the extension version in `package.json` is already published.
 - Tagging does not automatically bump versions; bump `package.json` first, then tag.
 - The publish workflow validates that the tag version matches `package.json`.

+### Release script (PowerShell)

+If you don't want to remember the tag/push steps, use `release.ps1` from the repo root:

+Option A (you already bumped/committed the version):

+1. Commit your version bump in `package.json`
+2. Run: `./release.ps1`

+Option B (auto-bump + commit + tag + push):

+- Patch bump: `./release.ps1 -Bump patch`
+- Minor bump: `./release.ps1 -Bump minor`
+- Major bump: `./release.ps1 -Bump major`

+This reads the version from `package.json`, creates the matching tag (e.g. `v0.1.16`), pushes `main`, then pushes the tag to trigger the publish workflow.